FranDiGio/dev-brain/1- Concepts/Software Architecture.md

 ## `Definition`

-**System architecture** refers to the **conceptual structure and design of a software system**, defining how its components interact, communicate, and function together to achieve the system’s goals.
+**Software architecture** refers to the **conceptual structure and design of a software system**, defining how its components interact, communicate, and function together to achieve the system’s goals.
 It provides the blueprint for how applications are organized — from monolithic designs to distributed, service-oriented, and microservice-based systems.

 ---
 ## `Key Ideas`